Symeta-Hybrid/api-docs/docs/index.md

 These docs serve as a general introduction and manual for usage of the API.

-For more detailed specs on all available API functionality, we suggest taking a look at our [Swagger](https://symeta-hybrid.github.io/api-swagger/).
+For more detailed specs on all available API functionality, we suggest also taking a look at our [Swagger](https://symeta-hybrid.github.io/api-swagger/).